gerwitz/hgc-v12/README.md

 `/media` contains attachments to dated content (posts and notes), often uploaded via Sitewriter.

 Almost everything else is a **page** meant to be permanent and fit within some sort of topic hierarchy.

+## Implementation notes

+Inspired by https://jkc.codes/blog/creating-drafts-in-eleventy/ the dynamic data files in /writing and /notes cause a true `draft` value to exclude pages from collections